 - Using this information to improve student learning and evolve the program/service.

-Our institution has established learning outcomes at three levels:
+Our institution has established learning outcomes at various levels:

 1. Non-instructional level: Service Area Outcomes (SAOs)